charlscooper/charlscooper.github.io/README.md

 ## Professional Summary

-As i continue down the road of software development and design, i believe it to be imperative to create fast performant and well designed testable code that follows modern coding standards.
+As I continue down the road of software development and design, I believe it to be imperative to create fast performant and well designed testable code that follows modern coding standards.

 I ensure this through the practice and execution of '_clean code_', as a great role model of mine Robert Martin puts it:

 > “Clean code always looks like it was written by someone who cares.”

-And care i do, after all creating good software can alleviate problems many people and businesses face.
+And care I do, after all creating good software can alleviate problems many people and businesses face.

-I have a wide array of knowledge in different areas of code, of course my experience in each varies, however i've always found it both fun and easy to pickup new syntax / softwares or refine my knowledge so there's full confidence in myself to achieve results in any areas required for given problems.
-Either way i will list here some of main areas for clarification:
+I have a wide array of knowledge in different areas of code, of course my experience in each varies, however I've always found it both fun and easy to pickup new syntax / softwares or refine my knowledge so there's full confidence in myself to achieve results in any areas required for given problems.
+Either way I will list here some of main areas for clarification:

 - Mobile Development (Android / IOS development, React Native)
 - Programming languages (Java, C#)